 The tax currently payable is based on taxable profit for the year.
-Taxable profit differs from net profit as reported in the income statement because it excludes items of income or expense that are taxable or deductible in other periods and it further excludes items that are not taxable or deductible.
-The Group's liability for current tax is calculated using tax rates that have been enacted or substantively enacted by the balance sheet date.
+Taxable profit differs from net profit as reported in the income statement because it excludes items of income or expense that are taxable or deductible in other years and it further excludes income statement items that are never taxable or deductible.